ocundale/notesfromgaia/content/publishers/tag-integration-guides/brightcove.md

 5. Name it as **OverStream Banner** or similar.
 6. Other settings can be left as the defaults, so click *Save*.

+{{% notice tip %}}
-{{%alert info%}}**Note :** Further information on controlling advertising with Cue Points is available in the Brightcove documentation: https://support.brightcove.com/displaying-ads-using-ad-cue-points {{%/alert%}}
+Further information on controlling advertising with Cue Points is available in the Brightcove documentation: https://support.brightcove.com/displaying-ads-using-ad-cue-points
+{{% /notice %}}

 #### Adding your QUASAR tag to the player
 1. Navigate to the *Players* section and select the player you want to add the OverStream Banner ad to.